 The law is needed!
 No federal or state laws or regulations address what happens to animals when the testing ends.
 In the US, more than 60,000 dogs and nearly 20,000 cats are being used for animal experimentation to test cosmetics, pharmaceuticals, household products and for other scientific curiosities.
 Nearly 96% of the dogs used are beagles, mainly because of their friendly, docile, and submissive nature.

 The industry standard practice is to euthanize these animals after the experiments are over.
 The only opportunity for a post-laboratory life

 for these animals is completely dependent on the discretion of research workers to volunteer their time to try to find these animals a home.

 After all these animals have endured for human products, pharmaceuticals, and academic curiosities they deserve a chance at a real life!

 In 2014 Minnesota became the first state to pass and successfully implement the Beagle Freedom Bill.
 Since then, California, Connecticut, Delaware, Illinois, Maryland, Nevada, New York, and Rhode Island have all passed similar laws.
-In 2018 Rescue + Freedom Project is supporting similar bills in Indiana, Iowa, Massachusetts, and New Jersey, as well as the Humane Cosmetics Act, a proposed federal ban on animal testing for cosmetics in the US.
+In 2019 Rescue + Freedom Project is supporting similar bills in Massachusetts, New Jersey, Oregon, Texas, Virginia, and Washington.
 If you live in one of these states please sign the petition, email, write, and call your representatives or personally lobby at the capitol.
-Also, contact your representatives in Congress and tell them you want the National Institutes of Health (NIH) to implement a Research Animal Adoption Policy for all publicly funded animal experimentation, and urge their support for the Humane Cosmetics Act.
+Also, contact your representatives in Congress and tell them you want the National Institutes of Health (NIH) to implement a Research Animal Adoption Policy for all publicly funded animal experimentation.

 WHAT THIS BILL DOES: